Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 What are the Signs and Symptoms of Behavioral Addiction?

-The signs and symptoms of behavioral addictions are following.
+Here are the key signs and symptoms of behavioral addiction:

-- Using the behavior to cope with emotions like stress, sadness, or boredom.
+- Emotional Coping Mechanism: Using the behavior as a way to manage or escape negative emotions such as stress, sadness, or boredom.

 The types of behavioral addictions are the following.